Dev-git-code/Sheet/AtoZ Sheet/Arrays.md

 }
 ```

-- Better approach : use hash map to store the count and then iterate the hash map to the count of the majority element.
+- Better approach : Use hash map to store the count and then iterate the hash map to the count of the majority element.

 ```cpp
 int majorityElement(vector<int>& nums) {